Understanding Workflow Costs

 Smart Filtering

-Filter data before sending to AI:Conditional AI Usage
+Filter data before sending to AI:Progressive Enhancement

 Before activating a workflow, estimate monthly costs:1.
 Count Expected Runs